 ZEVALIN, if approved, will be our first product to be marketed exclusively by us in the United States.
 We have no marketing support service experience and, therefore, we will be dependent on outside contractors to meet those needs.
-We are currently negotiating with a third-party logistics distributor to provide customer service, order entry, shipping, billing, customer reimbursement assistance and managed care sales support.
-We cannot be certain that we will reach agreement on reasonable terms, if at all, with our third-party logistics distributor or that the integration of these marketing support services can be successfully coordinated.
+We rely upon a third-party logistics distributor to provide customer service, order entry, shipping, billing, customer reimbursement assistance and managed care sales support.
+We cannot be certain that the integration of these marketing support services can be successfully coordinated.